jamonserrano/postcss-plumber/README.md

 Plumber’s use of collapsing margins makes it possible to set the minimum distance between blocks of texts.
 If you don’t need this, you can set either `leading-top` or `leading-bottom` to 0.

 ### CSS validity
-If you must have valid CSS before processing, use [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) in the `@plumber` rule:
+If you need valid CSS before processing, use [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) in the `@plumber` rule:

 ```css
 p {